Skip To Main Content

 • you’re registered as an overseas elector

-If your proxy can’t go to your allocated polling station on election day they can apply to receive your vote by post, but both your proxy and their postal application must be received before the deadline to vote by post in any election.
+If your proxy cannot go to your allocated polling station on election day they can apply to receive your vote by post, but both your proxy and their postal application must be received before the deadline to vote by post in any election.

 Contact us for more information about proxy voting by post.